James Van Allen: Van Allen Probes mission

-The Van Allen Probes, initially the Radiation Belt Storm Probes (RBSP), were renamed in 2012 in honor of Dr. Van Allen.
-Managed by NASA's Goddard Space Flight Center and implemented by the Applied Physics Laboratory (APL) at Johns Hopkins University, the mission was a part of the Living With a Star program.
-Designed for a two-year primary mission, the probes exceeded expectations by operating for seven years, demonstrating significant resilience against radiation in Earth's belts.
+The Van Allen Probes, initially the Radiation Belt Storm Probes (RBSP), were renamed in 2012 in Van Allen's honor.
+Managed by Goddard Space Flight Center and implemented by APL at Johns Hopkins, the twin spacecraft were part of the Living With a Star program.
+Launched August 30, 2012 on an Atlas V 401 rocket, the mission was designed for two years but operated for seven, demonstrating significant resilience against radiation.